German Bauzulieferer to US answer

 Does the tradeshow strategy work for German construction suppliers?

 Trade shows generate booth contacts.
 They do not generate US specifications.
 The decision to specify a product is made at the architect's desk months before or after the show floor.
 A company with strong IBS presence but no ICC ESR, no CSI spec section, and no spec-writer outreach generates business cards, not pipeline.
-The show is a brand surface.
+The show is a brand touchpoint.
 It is not a specification channel.

 Field question